 Meet Final Results: The Meet Host must send Meet Final Results as follows:

-Operations Manager, Treasurer, and the Sanction Manager in electronic form, a complete UNLOCKED meet back-up within forty-eight (48) hours of the Meet.
+Operations Manager and the Sanction Manager in electronic form, a complete UNLOCKED meet back-up within forty-eight (48) hours of the Meet.

 In cases where a USA Swimming National Meet requires an Official Verification Card (OVC) request, and has an entry deadline less than seven (7) days after the Meet, Meet Final Results must be sent electronically to the OVC/Records Coordinator, Sanction Manager and Operations Manager at least twenty-four (24) hours before the USA Swimming National Meet entry deadline.